mrockwood/mikerockwood.com/content/docs/column.md

-+++
+---
-title = "Column"
+title: Column
-description = "Display your content in multiple text columns without having to split it in several containers."
+description: Display your content in multiple text columns without having to split it in several containers.
-+++
+---

 # Column